-If a pupil brings to school a mobile phone then it must be handed in to the school office.
+If a pupil brings to school a mobile phone then it must be switched off and handed in to their teacher.
 It should be collected at the end of the school day.

 Please note that if a pupil does use their mobile phone on the school premises to send messages or to take images with mobile phone cameras then they are in breach of the school's acceptable use policy.